UnaiLalana/Airbnb-Data-Science/README.md

 ## 📁 Project Structure

-- `Price Prediction/` – Lorem ipsum dolor sit amet
+- `Price Prediction/` – Contains the files and notebook to predict nightly prices based on features
-- `Sentiment Analysis/` – Lorem ipsum dolor sit amet
+- `Sentiment Analysis/` – Contains the files and notebook to classify airbnb reviews between positive and negative sentiments

 ---